SolidPIPe/retro-bridge/README.md

 ## Changing Wi-Fi settings

-If you'd like to change your Wi-Fi settings, hold the BOOTSEL button on the Pico for ~8 seconds (When the LED starts blinking, you can release the button).
+If you'd like to change your Wi-Fi settings, hold the BOOTSEL button on the Pico for ~8 seconds (when the LED starts blinking, you can release the button).
 This will put Retro-Bridge in recovery mode, from which you can select a different Wi-Fi network.